RedMiner2005/BioF111Notes/biolab.md

 * Extreme dehydration -> drink salt+sugar mixed water, or water packed with electrolytes (Isotonic condition for cells)
 * Minimum resolvable distance, where N: RI of the medium between sample and lens, $\alpha$ is the aperture angle of the objective lens:
 $$D_{min} = \dfrac{0.5\lambda}{N sin\alpha}$$
+* Tungsten lamp is used as light source in colorimetry, mostly
+  * Condensing lens: Parallel light rays
+  * Filter: Monochromatic light
+  * Phototube/photocell: light to electrical energy
+* Order of Rf (descending): Carotene, Xanthophyll, Chlorophyll a, Chlorophyll b
+* Chlorophyll b is the most hydrophilic.
+It goes the least distance in the experiment since the solvent is not water, it is petroleum ether, which is hydrophobic